 Cretan Main Dishes

-Keftedes are meatballs made with minced lamb which is lightly herbed with mint and sometimes have a small scoop of cheese in the centre – great with a dollop of tzatziki on the side.
+Keftedes are meatballs made with minced lamb, lightly herbed with mint.
+They sometimes have a small scoop of local cheese in the centre, and they always taste great with a dollop of tzatziki on the side.

-Souvlaki is deliciously tender meat which has been marinated in a red wine sauce and grilled on skewers.
-Pork, lamb or chicken can be used.
-Souvlaki is often served with salad and pitta bread.
+Souvlaki is deliciously tender skewers of tender pork, lamb or chicken marinated in a red wine sauce and then grilled over hot coals or open fire.
+Souvlaki is often served with salad, pitta bread and french fries.

 Looking for somewhere to stay in Crete?
 Check rates and availability